manips-sai-org/sai2-interfaces/docs/ui_elements_details/00-fundamentals/README.md

 You may run into issues where a Redis key might not be found or returning the correct value in your interface.
 In this case, you may want to look at the network request that the UI makes to Redis.
-You can do this by switching to the Network tab and looking for a URL like `redis?key=%22sai2%3A%3Aexamples%3A%3Aposori_velocity_saturation%22` .
+You can do this by switching to the Network tab and looking for a URL like `redis?key=%22sai%3A%3Aexamples%3A%3Aposori_velocity_saturation%22` .
 The interface queries Redis keys in the URL format like `localhost:8000/redis?key=<your key here>` .
-The below image is looking at a query for the Redis key `sai2::examples::posori_velocity_saturation` .
+The below image is looking at a query for the Redis key `sai::examples::posori_velocity_saturation` .

 ![](./debugger2.png)

 ### JavaScript

-If you find yourself in a position where you need to jump into the internals of sai2-interfaces, you will find the JavaScript debugger helpful.
+If you find yourself in a position where you need to jump into the internals of sai-interfaces, you will find the JavaScript debugger helpful.
 You will need to navigate to the Sources tab and look for the relevant JavaScript file(s).
 From here, it is a standard debugger that you would normally find, like gdb.
 Set breakpoints, step, continue, etc. Please see additional debugging resources